davidnwobi/PotentialFlow/README.md

 ```
 With this, you are free to do whatever you want with the results.
 See [`source_panel_methods_Airfoil.py`](source_panel_methods_Airfoil.py) for an demonstration of how to use the results.

+Note: lam is the strength of the source panels.
+It is a numpy array of length N where N is the number of panels.

 ![Source-Panel-Method-2412-6-deg-AoA.png](images%2FSource-Panel-Method-2412-6-deg-AoA.png)

 ### Vortex Panel Method

 The elementary flow used is a vortex.
 Here,the airfoil is modelled as a collection of vortex panels whose strengths are constant along the panel but vary from panel to panel.
 Both of the boundary conditions can be satisfied.
+V<sub>n,j</sub> = 0 is still the equation solved for across all panels but now the Kutta condition can be satisfied.
-The Kutta condition is satisfied by solving for γ(TE) = 0.
+The Kutta condition is satisfied by replacing an equation in the system of equations with γ(TE) = 0 i.e. γ<sub>1</sub> + γ<sub>N</sub> = 0

 As for the code, it is the same as the source panel method except for the function call.
 ```python